kanello/home_monitoring/README.md

-## Outline
+## Fun proj

-This will run on raspberry pi in the apartment
+This will run on raspberry pi in the apartment.
+Goal is to collect consistent data on "things" and then do "stuff" with it.

-- speed.py
+- is my ISP providing their promised service?

-`connections.py`
+- how much does the temperature in my apartment vary during the day?

-- provides a connection with a data saving method (e.g. csv, postgres) given data from some other function
+- what's affecting the quality of my sleep?